paulshryock/release-bump/CONTRIBUTING.md

 ### Release

-todo

 Run `npm version <major|minor|patch>`.

 ## Deployments

-Code is deployed to an environment when a git tag matching one of these patterns is pushed to the remote.
+todo: Code is deployed to an environment when a git tag matching one of these patterns is pushed to the remote.

 | Environment | Pattern         | Example          |
 | :---        | :---            | :---             |